Let’s be very clear – it is about as important as it gets in terms of successfully engaging with your dream clients!

 Here are a few pointers I’d like to share with you to make sure you are on or get on, the right track with your own branding.

-Define your ‘dream’ customer
+Define your ‘dream’ client

 I cannot stress the importance of this one – it forms the basis of every single aspect of your brand messaging, in fact, your entire marketing strategy.
 How can you develop your brand if you don’t have a clear idea of whom you want to buy your products or services?
-So, if you haven’t done so – you need to develop a customer persona or avatar asap.
+So, if you haven’t done so – you need to develop a client persona or avatar asap.
 You may have more than one but, for a small business, you shouldn’t really have more than 2-3 and they should all have common traits.
 So if you could only have one, make sure those traits are included.

 Choose 5 words that really describe your brand (or you if you are your brand!)